It’s easy to mistake boredom for employee burnout.

 Boredom is a job killer that can also have a serious, negative snowball effect.
 It’s been documented that “boreout” (chronic boredom) “increase[s] the likelihood of employees’ turnover and early retirement intentions, poor self-rated health and stress symptoms.”
+In fact, in 2021 40% of employees cited burnout as the top reason for leaving.
 In other studies, people have said they feel bored for a large chunk of their work week and that boredom with their current work was the primary reason they were looking for a new job.
 The increase in turnover can then accelerate problems elsewhere when the employees who remain become overloaded.

 Why Your Employees Might Be Bored

 Regardless of what’s going on, employee retention is very clearly a 2022 imperative for everyone.
 It’s important to get out in front of retention issues early as well as understand what it’s really going to cost you if you do lose an employee — and what steps you can take to minimize your turnover rates.
 Boredom is one very real factor, and it can be caused by any one or more of a number of underlying circumstances: